mak-ando/Proxmox9-CIS/README.md

 ---

-## Coming From A Previous Release ⏪

-CIS release always contains changes, it is highly recommended to review the new references and available variables.
-This have changed significantly since ansible-lockdown initial release.
-This is now compatible with python3 if it is found to be the default interpreter.
-This does come with pre-requisites which it configures the system accordingly.

-Further details can be seen in the [Changelog](./ChangeLog.md)

----

 ## Matching a security Level for CIS

 It is possible to only run level 1 or level 2 controls for CIS.
 This is managed using tags:

 - level1-server
-- level1-workstation
 - level2-server
-- level2-workstation

 The control found in defaults main also need to reflect this as this control the testing that takes place if you are using the audit component.